 John and Anthony head to Lafayatte in their home state of New Jersey to update a 100-year-old farmhouse kitchen.
-They create a stunning design that combines both modern and rustic elements that blend seamlessly into the character of the home.
+They create a stunning design that combines both modern and rustic elements and blend seamlessly into the character of the home.

 The cousins give a dated Atlanta kitchen a modern industrial facelift fit for a professional chef with a professional grade range, a massive movable island and two-tone cabinetry.
 They top off the design with framing studs from a 1920s Atlanta home and old barn wood, which become storage baskets and a custom dining table.

 John and Anthony head to Carmichael, CA, to help a young couple with a truly desperate kitchen.
-They spend four days creating a stunning floor-to-ceiling remodel anchored by an open concept floor plan, multi-level island and glass-enclosed wine rack.
+They spend four days creating a stunning floor-to-ceiling remodel anchored by an open-concept floor plan, multi-level island and glass-enclosed wine rack.